What is Link Building?

 - By domain metrics, for example, domain authority

 Now it’s time to start talking to people about your campaign.
 Begin with your high-level targets because they can get you good results if they respond.
 And, you can use them later for social proof when you reach out to the smaller websites.
 If smaller sites seen other influencers have picked up on your content, they will be more open to sharing your content when you contact them.

 Remember, you’re contacting a real person, so craft your pitches with the information you noted in your research.
 Call out particular content you like that they created and shared.
-Focus on real conversation and prove to them the value your content will offer them.
+Focus on the real conversation and prove to them the value your content will offer them.
 They don’t owe you anything, and you’re asking them for a favor.
 Keep the message short and sweet, but detailed enough to show them why they need to care, and what action you want them to take.
 Offer to write the content for them, because they may like your content but not have enough time to write about it.
-However, save that last bit for the biggest influencers because it will require additional time and resources on your part – so it’s not something you want to offer everyone.
+However, save that last bit for the most significant influencers because it will require additional time and resources on your part – so it’s not something you want to offer everyone.